RACE DAY RULES & BASIC INFO

 Any excessively loud motorcycle, even if equipped with a muffler, will be given one warning to rectify the issue before the next race.
 Failure to heed the warning and fix the problem will result in a disqualification.

-All Motorcycle Classes Require Class C or DOT Approved, Street Legal, tires.
+All Primary Classes Require Class C or DOT Approved, Street Legal, tires.

 Class C = Dual Sport, Trials, Street, Racing.